 They also check that the complaint is not vexatious or frivolous – ie made to cause annoyance and with no serious purpose or value.

-If a complaint doesn’t pass the threshold test, we'll tell the complainant and close the complaint.
+If the complaint doesn’t pass the threshold test, we'll tell the complainant and the member and close the complaint.

 Right of appeal